hyperledger/fabric/docs/source/private_data_tutorial.rst

 ------------------------------------------------

 The next step in understanding how to privatize data on a channel is to build the data definition in the chaincode.
-The marbles private data sample divides the private data into two separate data definitions according to how the data will be accessed.
+The asset transfer private data sample divides the private data into three separate data definitions according to how the data will be accessed.

 .. code-block:: GO

- // Peers in Org1 and Org2 will have this private data in a side database type marble struct {
+ // Peers in Org1 and Org2 will have this private data in a side database type Asset struct {
-   ObjectType string `json:"docType"`
-   Name       string `json:"name"`
+	Type  string `json:"objectType"` //Type is used to distinguish the various types of objects in state database ID    string `json:"assetID"`
 	Color string `json:"color"`
 	Size  int    `json:"size"`
 	Owner string `json:"owner"`
  }

+ // AssetPrivateDetails describes details that are private to owners

- // Only peers in Org1 will have this private data in a side database type marblePrivateDetails struct {
+ // Only peers in Org1 will have this private data in a side database type AssetPrivateDetails struct {
-   ObjectType string `json:"docType"`
-   Name       string `json:"name"`
+	ID             string `json:"assetID"`
-   Price      int    `json:"price"`
+	AppraisedValue int    `json:"appraisedValue"`
  }

+ // Only peers in Org2 will have this private data in a side database type AssetPrivateDetails struct {
+	ID             string `json:"assetID"`
+	AppraisedValue int    `json:"appraisedValue"`
+ }

-Specifically access to the private data will be restricted as follows:
+Specifically, access to the private data will be restricted as follows:

-- ``name, color, size, and owner`` will be visible to all members of the channel (Org1 and Org2)
+- ``objectType, color, size, and owner`` are stored in ``assetCollection`` and hence will be visible to members of the channel per the definition in the collection policy (Org1 and Org2).
-- ``price`` only visible to members of Org1
+- ``AppraisedValue`` of an asset is stored in collection Org1MSPPrivateCollection or Org2MSPPrivateCollection , depending on the owner of the asset.
+The value is only accessible to members of the respective collection.

-Thus two different sets of private data are defined in the marbles private data sample.
+The storing of private data is illustrated in the asset transfer private data sample.
 The mapping of this data to the collection policy which restricts its access is controlled by chaincode APIs.
 Specifically, reading and writing private data using a collection definition is performed by calling ``GetPrivateData()`` and ``PutPrivateData()``, which can be found `here <https://godoc.org/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStub>`_.

-The following diagram illustrates the private data model used by the marbles private data sample.
+The following diagram illustrates the private data model used by the asset transfer private data sample.
+Note that Org3 is only shown in the diagram below for context to illustrate that if there were any other organizations on the channel, they would not have access to *any* of the private data collections where they are not defined in the private data collection policy configuration.

 .. image:: images/SideDB-org1-org2.png

 Reading collection data
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Use the chaincode API ``GetPrivateData()`` to query private data in the
 database.  ``GetPrivateData()`` takes two arguments, the **collection name**
 and the data key.
-Recall the collection  ``collectionMarbles`` allows members of
+Recall the collection  ``assetCollection`` allows members of
 Org1 and Org2 to have the private data in a side database, and the collection
-``collectionMarblePrivateDetails`` allows only members of Org1 to have the
+``Org1MSPPrivateCollection`` allows only members of Org1 to have their
+private data in a side database and ``Org2MSPPrivateCollection`` allows members
-private data in a side database.
-For implementation details refer to the
+of Org2 to have their private data in a side database.
-following two `marbles private data functions <https://github.com/hyperledger/fabric-samples/blob/{BRANCH}/chaincode/marbles02_private/go/marbles_chaincode_private.go>`__:
+For implementation details refer to the following two `asset transfer private data functions <https://github.com/hyperledger/fabric-samples/blob/{BRANCH}/asset-transfer-private-data/chaincode-go/chaincode/asset_queries.go>`__:

- * **readMarble** for querying the values of the ``name, color, size and owner`` attributes
+ * **ReadAsset** for querying the values of the ``assetID, color, size and owner`` attributes.
- * **readMarblePrivateDetails** for querying the values of the ``price`` attribute
+ * **ReadAssetPrivateDetails** for querying the values of the ``appraisedValue`` attribute.

 When we issue the database queries using the peer commands later in this tutorial,
 we will call these two functions.